elihoole/elihoole.github.io/_posts/2024-06-23-subverting-ramachandra-myths.md

 # Subverting Ramachandra Myths

 On December 2, 2023, St Paul’s Church Milagiriya organised a public seminar on ‘Israel & the Church’.
 The main speaker at the event was Vinoth Ramachandra with whom I disagreed during the Q&A.  Ramachandra, in response, asked for my sources—at the event and subsequently via email.
-I did not send a response, despite drafting an email, for what I consider to be well thought out reasons.
+I did not send a response, despite drafting one, for reasons that I consider to be sound.

-I am now publishing an updated version of what I had drafted last December following a more recent exchange with Ramachandra via email.
+I am now publishing an updated version of what I had drafted last December following a more recent exchange with Ramachandra.
 My decision to put this on public record is informed by the absence of a credible challenge to Ramachandra’s position as an authority on Israeli history and the Israeli-Pastine conflict amongst the elite English-speaking, Colombo-living Christians.

 ## Ramachandra does not read the sources he quotes